2000 Stinkers Bad Movie Awards

 The 23rd Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 2001 to honour the worst films the film industry had to offer in 2000.
 The most nominated film of the year was Battlefield Earth with nine nominations, which also had eight wins.
-Worth noting is that there were no listed percentages of votes for each nominee; however, this would resurface with next year's ballot.
+There were no listed percentages of votes for each nominee; however, this would resurface with next year's ballot.
 Dishonourable mentions are also featured for Worst Picture (32 total).